uswds/uswds-site/pages/patterns/select-language/two-languages.md

 </div>

 ## Considerations
-<b>Ensure there’s enough color contrast</b> between the button, the text inside the button, and the site background to ensure readability.
+<strong>Ensure there’s enough color contrast</strong> between the button, the text inside the button, and the site background to ensure readability.

-Provide a <b>visual indicator that the text is a link</b>.
-For example, permanently underline text or when hovering.

-If the text will be visually presented as a button but coded as a link, it is recommended to <b>add ARIA role="button"</b> so that screen readers announce it as a button.
+If the text will be visually presented as a button but coded as a link, it is recommended to <strong>add ARIA role="button"</strong> so that screen readers announce it as a button.
 Additionally, JavaScript will also need to be added so that keyboard users can activate the button using both the Enter and Spacebar keys.
 See [Understanding Success Criterion 4.1.2 - Understanding WCAG 2.0](https://www.w3.org/TR/UNDERSTANDING-WCAG20/ensure-compat-rsv.html) for more information.

-<b>Use the HTML lang attributes</b> to set the language of the page (`<html lang='en'>`, for example).
+<strong>Use the HTML lang attributes</strong> to set the language of the page (`<html lang='en'>`, for example).
 See [H57: Using the language attribute on the HTML element](https://www.w3.org/WAI/WCAG21/Techniques/html/H57) for more information.

-Consider including a <b>prominent in-page notice or link</b> in addition to the link in the header, in order to increase visibility for the user.
+Consider including a <strong>prominent in-page notice or link</strong> in addition to the link in the header, in order to increase visibility for the user.

 ## Accessibility